Wosk1947/ARtemis/README.md

 The situation becomes even more difficult because the string is right in front of your eye and is blurred which creates an error during aiming.
-ARtemis solves all this problems because the 3d picture of environment is being projected on a 2d screen of the phone thus eliminating the nessacity of using three points for aiming but only two - target and virtual crosshair on the screen of the phone.
+ARtemis solves all this problems because the 3d picture of environment is being projected on a 2d screen of the phone thus eliminating the necessity of using three points for aiming but only two - target and virtual crosshair on the screen of the phone.
 Just like in the videogame.
 Note that in order to use this app you should have some way to attach it firmly to your bow.
 It is mandatory for the phone to be motionless relative to bow.
 You can use some standart phone holders for it with some slight